Chainathan/pdp-image-manipulation-and-enhancement/README.md

 ### View

-- **ImageProcessorView:** An interface for different views of image processing results.
+- **ImageProcessorView:** An interface for different Text views of image processing results.
 - **TextView:** An implementation of `ImageProcessorView` for displaying text-based results.
+- **GuiView:** The GuiView interface represents the graphical user interface (GUI) for image processing applications.
+Implementing classes are expected to provide methods for interacting with and displaying the GUI components.
+- **JFrameView:** JFrameViewSplit is a class that extends JFrame and implements the GuiView interface.
+It represents a graphical user interface for image processing applications, providing a window with various components for image display, feature selection, and user interaction.

 ### Enum

 - **FileFormatEnum:** An enum defining supported file formats.
 - **ComponentEnum:** An enum defining various image components.
 - **ColorEnum:** An enum defining colors corresponding to RGB.
+- **FeatureEnum:** The FeatureEnum enum represents a set of basic image processing features that can be applied to an image.
+This is primarily used to maintain consistency over the features and operations allowed from the view.

 ---
 ## Run A Script